jamesplease/redux-resource/docs/api-reference/upsert-resources.md

 # `upsertResources(resources, newResources, [mergeResources])`

-Add new or update existing resources in your state.
+Add new or update existing resources in your state tree.

 #### Arguments